Kaustubh251002/webrtc-dyte/README.md

 # UDP Network Writer Challenge
+### Disclaimer: prior to this challenge I had next to no knowledge about golang and the intricacies involved in a UDP network..
+I still don't fully get it but hey I finished the task! :D
 ## Introduction
 This is a hiring challenge for the intern role for core media team at our company.
 The goal of this challenge is to write a UDP network writer that performs significantly better than the baseline implementation.